tsumansapkota/tsumansapkota.github.io/_posts/2020-06-06-Perceptron-to-DeepNeuralNets.md

 {% include figure.html image="/assets/post_images/perceptron-to-dnn/batch-perceptron-learning.gif" position="center" height="400" caption="Fig: Perceptron Batch Update on noisy dataset" %}

 We can see that the decision boundary is more stable and also gives more stable accuracy.
 It seems that we can do better learning using the batch update.
 Still, the problem is not fully solved.
+We may decrease the learning rate over time to decrease the change in decision boundary.

 We can again guess what the problem is due to.
 The dataset does not have a clean decision boundary to make  100% sure classification.
-The points making error say that they are equally valid data points as the correctly classified data points.
+The points making error are equally valid data points as the correctly classified data points.
+We can use fuzzy decision boundary, around which the classification is not certain.
 We can incorporate probability into the classification to make room for uncertain(opposing) data points.

 ###### Training Perceptron with Probability